 To initiate a write operation, the application software must write the BYTE_ADDR and DATA fields and set the READ_WRITE bit to 0.
 The module then transfers the data in bits 7:0 (the DATA field) to the device on the bus at the hardware address at the BYTE_ADDR specified.
 Application software then polls the register until the BUSY bit is read as 0 (not busy), which indicates that the transfer has completed.
-Software must then check the NO_ACK bit to ensure that the transaction or signal the error to the user.
+Software must then check the NO_ACK bit to ensure that the transaction completed normally.
+If not, the software should retry the transaction or signal the error to the user.
 Since the EEPROM might not respond until after a few milliseconds after a write transaction, it is recommended that all operations resulting in NO_ACK = 1 be retried several times before issuing the failure.